rheotaxis/ravengis.info/_posts/2020-06-25-introduction.markdown

 > Because **Pinboard** is fully supported by user payments,
 > the site will never show ads, and I will never share user data with third parties.

-### Is Pinboard better? ###
+### Loving Pinboard Today ###

-**Pinboard** is a very close fit for people who used **del.icio.us** way back when.
+Can we ever love **Pinboard** was much as we loved **del.icio.us**?
+Yes! and there are so many reasons why.
+You should take a look for yourself to answer that question. **Pinboard** is a very close fit for people who used **del.icio.us** way back when.
 You can get a visual impression of its interface by going to its list of popular or most recent public bookmarks posted by its users.

   [https://pinboard.in/popular/](https://pinboard.in/popular/)